What Are the Best Alternatives to a Traditional Savings Account?

 High-Yield Checking Account

-A high-yield checking account is another alternative.
+If you’re looking for better alternatives to savings accounts then you should definitely consider a high-yield checking account.
 These accounts became popular about ten years ago.
 They usually don’t have a minimum balance requirement, but instead require a direct deposit each month, a minimum number of debit card uses, or other requirements set by the bank or credit union.
 If you meet these requirements, you will earn the higher interest rate.
 If not, you don’t earn any interest and may even incur a service charge.

 You can always start with the smaller savings account, and then, as your balance grows, branch out to a money market account or a CD.
 The important thing is to save!